fluxchief/binaryninja_avr/README.md

 ## Known issues/limitations

- - Memory accesses are weird.
-I had to place the data segment to an offset (currently 0x10 0000) because BN does not know about harvard architectures.
-   This means if you have some offset in memory and want to look at this address, add 0x10 0000).
-This also causes memory access in medium IL view where BN could not resolve the address to look like this:
-    `[GPIO0 + (123 | ((zx.w(r31) << 8) | (zx.w(r30))))].b`.
-GPIO0 is the first
-   io register stored at RAM:0 (or 0x10 0000) - so you see where this is going.
- - Subregisters are not shown as such.
-This is relevant for X/Y/Z registers (r27:r26, r29:r28, r31:r30).
-The reason for this is a bug in BN that degrades the result of lifting (See issue #4).
-Tl;dr: It looks better but xrefs break.
- - Memory is treated as volatile.
-This makes sense for memory mapped (e)IO registers but we don't really want to have it for the other memory area.
-   However there is nothing we can do about it, so lifting is not as good as it could be.
  - RAMPX/RAMPY/RAMPZ not used - This isn't lifted as much as it could be and decreases the readability of the code, so I disabled the use of these registers.
- - Skip instruction followed by a 4 bytes instruction breaks stuff.
-This is also because of a limitation of BN.
+ - Skip instruction followed by a 4 bytes instruction potentially breaks.
+   This is a limitation of BN.
 BN only sends the raw bytes until the end of the basic block to the plugin, so there is no way we can figure out whether the length of the next instruction is 2 or 4 bytes.
 It seems to be 2 bytes most of the cases, so I hardcoded it to 2.
- - Flags aren't used (in lifting).
+ - Flags aren't used properly (in lifting).

 ## License